-The University of North Dakota Fighting Sioux Hockey tradition is one of the oldest and most successful Division I programs in the United States.
-Students, fans, and alumni have now come to expect the winning excellence that is Fighting Sioux hockey.
-The Fighting Sioux hockey tradition was the product of two co-founders: the late Glenn "Red" Jarrett and the late Calvin Coolidge Marvin.
+The University of North Dakota hockey team is one of the oldest and most successful Division I programs in the United States.
+Students, fans, and alumni have now come to expect the winning excellence that is North Dakota hockey.
+The tradition is the product of two co-founders: the late Glenn “Red” Jarrett and the late Calvin Coolidge Marvin.

 Jarrett, an All-American halfback on UND’s 1930 football team became the football coach and athletic director in the spring of 1947.
 Jarrett then decided to make the move from club hockey.
 UND and the city of Grand Forks did not immediately stand by Jarrett’s decision because UND already had two men’s sports in football and basketball.